mikediessner/nubo/docs/_build/html/_sources/bayesian_optimisation.rst.txt

 .. only:: html

     .. figure:: bo_ucb.gif

+        Figure 4: Bayesian optimisation using the analytical upper confidence bound acquisition function of a 1D toy function with a budget of 20 evaluations.

 Both of these acquisition functions can be computed analytically by maximising them with a deterministic optimiser, such as L-BFGS-B [#Zhu1997]_ for bounded